Template and InstanceType Management

 -

 Click on the U series tile to see a dropdown list of defined resources for general instance types.
 The default option here is medium: 1 CPUs, 4 GiB Memory.
 Select it.
+Again selection will be indicated by a blue line, and a bolding of the font for the instance type.

 -